alexjmck/MiniSRC-Assembler/README.md

 # ELEC374 MiniSRC Assembler / MIF Generator

-I wrote a simple assembler program for the mini SRC computer system which was part of the term length CPU design project in the [ELEC 374 course at Queen's University](http://my.ece.queensu.ca/Current-Students/Undergraduate/Course-Summaries/ELEC-374.html).
-It does not have support for any custom instructions, however if you clone this repository you can add them to the InstructionParser.cs pretty easily.
-It supports windows natively, but will probably run on any \*nix systems (Mac, Linux, etc.) with the mono framework
+A fantastic upper year has written this code to convert some basic assembly into opcode for the ELEC 374 course at Queen's University.[Queen's ELEC374 Course](https://www.ece.queensu.ca/undergraduate/courses/elec-374.html).
+It has been adapted to fit the cpuspecs of winter 2021.

 !["Screenshot of the program"](https://raw.githubusercontent.com/mitchellwaite/MiniSRC-Assembler/master/Screenshot.png)